 You would expect the brand manager and agency to know this, but they want to spend what’s in the budget.

 Repetitive ads are a noticeable nuisance for anyone watching TV.
 It’s a known issue and bad for business, as viewers associate the ads with frustration.
 Research shows an inverse relationship between ad frequency and effectiveness.
-An analysis of TV campaigns by Simulmedia found that seeing an ad between six and ten times made people 4.1% less likely to purchase those who saw it between two and five times.
+An analysis of TV campaigns by Simulmedia found that seeing an ad between six and ten times made people 4.1% less likely to purchase than those who saw it between two and five times.

-I cannot understand the strategy to show the same ads throughout a program, or even an evening of viewing.
+I cannot understand the strategy to show the same ads throughout a program or even an evening of viewing.
 One gets the message that these brands and their agencies are stupid.
 What school of thought has educated them about their onslaught that results in totally desensitizing us to their messages?
 More isn’t better; more is more annoying.

 DTC marketing is devoid of talent.
-These faux DTC managers pat themselves on the back at conferences or giving interviews to trade magazines who love to suck up.
+These faux DTC managers pat themselves on the back at conferences or give interviews to trade magazines who love to suck up.
 It’s time to admit that there are too many dumb DTC managers.